1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 *Frontside view: Operating unit of a RVA53 controller.*

 Controllers of the type *RVP* seem to be even older than RVA controllers and only offer a PPS interface.
-The scope of operation within this controller type via BSB-LAN only is possible in a very limited extent.

 ---

 #### 3.2.2.2 RVS Controllers
-Controllers of the type **RVS** seem to be the current controller generation and will usually be fully supported by BSB-LAN.
+Controllers of the type **RVS** seem to be the current controller generation.
 They usually offer both a LPB and several BSB connections.
 Exceptions seem to be the controllers of the series RVS21, RVS41, RVS51, RVS61 and RVS23:
 - RVSx1 controllers are used within heat pumps, the RVS21 seems to offer only a BSB connector.